 — When guests arrive at the hotel, they check in to get their room key.
 On their last morning, they check out to pay their bill.

-— This is money that is paid before guests actually stay in the hotel.
-It’s often used to reserve (hold/save) their place, and there are policies (rules) about what happens to the money if they cancel their reservation.
+— This is money that guests pay before actually staying in the hotel.
+People often use it to reserve (hold/save) their place, and there are policies (rules) about what happens to the money if they cancel their reservation.

 — Most hotels use key cards (that look like credit cards) instead of an actual key to get into the room.
-Sometimes the magnetic strip on the card gets deactivated, and it won’t open the door correctly.
+Sometimes, the card’s magnetic strip deactivates, causing it to fail when trying to open the door correctly.

 morning call/wake-up call